Showing posts with label felicity conditions. Show all posts

 From the foregoing it is determined that:

-1. Felicity and truth are distinct yet inseparable moments of theology’s participation in the Spirit’s act of communication.
+1. Felicity and truth are distinct yet inseparable moments of theology’s participation in divine communication.

-2. Felicity concerns the rightness of speech within T (the internal authorization of the Word), while truth concerns the realization of that speech within being (the external fulfillment of the Word).
+2. Felicity concerns the rightness of speech within T; truth concerns its realization within divine being.

 Transitus ad Disputationem VI: De Causalitate Divina et Loquela Theologica

-We therefore advance to Disputationem VI: De Causalitate Divina et Loquela Theologica, in which it will be asked how the causal action of God grounds the possibility of theological speech, how divine and human agency coexist in the act of saying, and how the verbum hominis becomes the instrument of the Verbum Dei without confusion or division.
+We therefore advance to Disputatio VI: De Causalitate Divina et Loquela Theologica, wherein it will be asked how divine causality constitutes the possibility of theological discourse, how divine and human agency join in the act of saying, and how the verbum hominis becomes instrument of the Verbum Dei without confusion or division.

 Saturday, October 18, 2025